 Minnesota officer acquitted in shooting of Philando Castile

 ST. PAUL, Minn.
-(AP) A Minnesota police officer was acquitted of manslaughter Friday in the fatal shooting of a Philando Castile, a black motorist whose girlfriend streamed the aftermath live on Facebook.
+(AP) A Minnesota police officer was cleared Friday in the fatal shooting of Philando Castile, a black motorist whose death captured national attention when his girlfriend streamed the grim aftermath on Facebook.

-Jeronimo Yanez was also cleared of two lesser charges in the July traffic stop in a St. Paul suburb.
-Jurors deliberated for about 29 hours over five days before reaching the verdict in the death of Castile, who was shot just seconds after informing Yanez that he was carrying a gun.

-Castile’s family members reacted angrily, with his mother, Valerie, standing and swearing as the verdict was read.
-She and other family members immediately tried to leave the courtroom, and did so after security officers briefly barred the way.
+Castile’s family stormed out of the courtroom after the verdict was read, and the city of St. Anthony swiftly announced plans to dismiss Officer Jeronimo Yanez, despite his acquittal.
+Yanez was charged with manslaughter in the death of Castile, a 32-year-old school cafeteria worker, during a July 6 traffic stop that turned deadly seconds after Castile alerted the officer that he was carrying a gun.
+Castile had a permit for the weapon.

+“The fact in this matter is that my son was murdered, and I’ll continue to say murdered, because where in this planet (can you) tell the truth, and you be honest, and you still be murdered by the police of Minnesota,” his mother, Valerie Castile, said, referring to the fact that her son was shot after he volunteered to Yanez, “Sir, I have to tell you, I do have a firearm on me.”

 “He didn’t deserve to die the way he did,” Philando Castile’s sister, Allysza, said, through tears.
 “I will never have faith in the system.”

+Supporters of the family planned a 7 p.m.
+CDT rally at the Capitol.
+Meanwhile, St. Anthony said officials had concluded “the public will be best served” if Yanez is no longer an officer there.

+Jurors deliberated for about 29 hours over five days before reaching the verdict.
+Prosecutors argued that Yanez had overreacted and that Castile, a school cafeteria worker, was not a threat.
 Yanez, who is Latino, testified that Castile was pulling his gun out of his pocket despite his commands not to do so.
 The defense also argued Castile was high on marijuana and said that affected his actions.

 Yanez stared ahead with no reaction as the verdict was read.
 Afterward, one of his attorneys, Tom Kelly, said the defense was “satisfied.”